btwonion/idle-slayer-autoclicker/README.md

 This project is a simple but effective autoclicker for Idle Slayer on Linux.
 It utilizes the XLib library to click only when the cursor is above the window.

+*This is my first C project, so my code may suck!*

 ## Running
 Download the executable file in the releases tab and execute it with 1 argument that specifies the CPS. \
 For example: './main 16'